 - Vice President: Jim Klenke (Saint Louis '09)

 Founded in 2005, the Scranton Alumni Club welcomes Alpha Sigma Nu alumni/ae from all 28 Jesuit colleges and universities.
 Alpha Sigma Nu Alumni Clubs promote the values of Scholarship, Loyalty, and Service in the personal and professional lives of alumni by providing unique opportunities to serve, learn, and connect.

-The Scranton Alumni Club has established two annual events, providing ΑΣΝ alumni with opportunities to deepen their Ignatian spirituality and challenge their intellectual/spiritual connection.
-The fall brings the ΑΣΝ Annual Mass, Lecture, and Dinner which has featured Rev. William Byron, SJ, Rev. Francis Clooney, SJ, and Rev. Gerald Fogarty, SJ.); emailed online guided reflections around the Advent and Lenten seasons; Jesuit meet-and-greets; and opportunities for service.
+The Scranton Alumni Club has sponsored a variety of events providing ΑΣΝ alumni with opportunities to deepen their Ignatian spirituality and challenge their intellectual and spiritual connection.
+Activities include an evening of celebrating Mass, a lecture, and dinner (which has featured Rev. William Byron, SJ, Rev. Francis Clooney, SJ, and Rev. Gerald Fogarty, SJ.); emailed online guided reflections around the Advent and Lenten seasons; Jesuit meet-and-greets; and opportunities for service.

 The Alpha Sigma Nu Alumni Club of Washington D.C. encourages our alumni's lifelong commitment to the ΑΣΝ values of scholarship, loyalty, and service and the ideals of Jesuit education and provides concrete opportunities to nurture that commitment:

 - Programs designed to foster excellence in the intellectual arena and growth in Ignatian spirituality

 - Opportunities to give to the community around us through service projects

 - Social contacts with other ΑΣΝ Alumni hailing from Jesuit universities across the country, a very diverse mixture of professionals striving to live the values of scholarship, loyalty, and service.